HardikHajela/Buy-N-Borrow/readme.md

 9. As a library employee, I’d like to select a requested book I’d like to approve
 10. As a library employee, I’d like to select a requested book I’d like to reject
 11. As a library Employee, I’d like to click a button to approve a book request
-12. As a library Employee, I’d like to click a button to reject a book requestBaljot
+12. As a library Employee, I’d like to click a button to reject a book request
-13. As a user, I’d like to view the bookstore inventory Ebuka
+13. As a user, I’d like to view the bookstore inventory
-14. As a user, I’d like to view the Leddy library inventory Ebuka
+14. As a user, I’d like to view the Leddy library inventory
-15. As a Library Employee, I’d like to view the Leddy library inventory  Ebuka As a Library Employee, I’d like to logout of the System As a Bookstore Employee, I’d like to logout of the System As a Library Employee, I’d like to exit the System from the Library Portal
+15. As a Library Employee, I’d like to view the Leddy library inventory
+As a Library Employee, I’d like to logout of the System As a Bookstore Employee, I’d like to logout of the System As a Library Employee, I’d like to exit the System from the Library Portal